 The era: Elumelu took control through the 2005 Standard Trust Bank merger, ran the bank as chief executive until 2010 and has chaired the group since 2014.

-Tony Elumelu, one of Africa’s most prominent bankers, will retire as chairman of United Bank for Africa on 21 August after reaching the Central Bank of Nigeria’s maximum 12-year tenure for non-executive directors, per Punch.
+Tony Elumelu is one of Africa’s best-known bankers.
+He will retire as chairman of United Bank for Africa on 21 August, after reaching the Central Bank of Nigeria’s maximum 12-year tenure for non-executive directors, per Punch.
 The board has named Emmanuel Nnorom, a chartered accountant and long-time Elumelu lieutenant, as his successor.

 Elumelu UBA chairman — Tony Elumelu speaking at the UK-Africa Investment Summit in London